MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

 For more information on how to enable Behavior Monitoring for Defender for Endpoint, see [Deployment instructions](/defender-endpoint/behavior-monitor-macos#deployment-instructions).

-### Example of how Behavior Monitoring works
+### Demonstration of how Behavior Monitoring works

-To see an example of how Behavior Monitoring blocks a payload:
+To demonstrate how Behavior Monitoring blocks a payload:

 1. Create a bash script using a script/text editor such as nano or Visual Studio Code (VS Code):